jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

 Logout, and back in.
 Teams pops up right into my face.
 Maybe that's the desired behavior in the office world where everyone's in a meeting at any given point in time.
-I live in a different world, though: when I want something to pop into my face at startup (I rarely do), I configure it so.
+I live in a different world though: when I want something to pop into my face in the morning (I rarely do), I configure it so.

 .. code-block:: console